-I am frequently asked to describe the difference between our Ionic minerals and other forms of minerals such as Trace, Colloidal, Angstrom, Fulvic, Humic, and Chelated.
+I am frequently asked to describe the difference between our ionic minerals and other forms of minerals such as Trace, Colloidal, Angstrom, Fulvic, Humic, and Chelated.
 These descriptions represent everything from their charged state, source, size, or carrier.

-It is important to first understand the definition of mineral.
+It is important to first understand the definition of a mineral.
 If you asked a geologist to define a mineral, they would more than likely answer that a mineral is a combination of 2 or more elements bound together into different configurations of solid material better known as rocks and gems.
-We humans have used these minerals for many different applications from jewelry to building materials, to cars, trucks and space ships and everything in between.
+We humans have used these minerals for many different applications from jewelry to building materials, to cars, trucks and space ships, and everything in between.

 Minerals in nutrition can be either individual elements (as identified in the Periodic Chart of the Elements) or combinations thereof.
 Sea water is a blend of all known mineral elements.
 Some say a perfect blend.

 I would first like to describe what Eidon Ionic minerals are.
 Our ionic minerals are individual elements with an electrical charge in a liquid medium-in this case water.
 Most elements that have been identified in the Periodic Chart have either a positive or negative electrical charge.
-This is defined as having a incomplete outside electron shell.
+This is defined as having an incomplete outside electron shell.
 When the elemental ion binds with another element to fill up the outside shell, the electrical charge is nullified.
-In the absence of water these combinations will crystallize into mineral salts.
-When consumed in a water base, these elements (minerals) are readily absorbable into living tissues of both plants and animals.
+In the absence of water, these combinations will crystallize into mineral salts.
+When consumed in a water base, these elements (minerals) are readily absorbable into the living tissues of both plants and animals.
 Also, in their ionic form, the body has to do virtually nothing to process or break down these elements to prepare them for absorption.
-This is in comparison to obtaining your minerals in more complex and therefore more tightly bound forms-a perfect example being calcium carbonate aka common chalk.
-With this understanding, lets now look at the other descriptions given to mineral supplements.
+This is in comparison to obtaining your minerals in the more complex and therefore more tightly bound forms-a perfect example being calcium carbonate aka common chalk.
+With this understanding, let's now look at the other descriptions given to mineral supplements.

 COLLODIAL: There are several definitions of colloidal.
 One is that a colloid cannot be absorbed by the body.
 Since milk is a good example of a colloidal, I personally do not think this is an appropriate description or definition.
-The other definition of a colloidal is any substance whis will remain in perpetual suspension and not settle out to the bottom of the vessel containing it.
+The other definition of a colloidal is any substance that will remain in perpetual suspension and not settle out to the bottom of the vessel containing it.
 Glue and milk are two commonly known colloids.
 Any mineral containing liquid in which the minerals remain in perpetual suspension can be identified as colloidal.
-It therefore is defining size and concentration boundaries.
+Therefore, it is defining size and concentration boundaries.
 There is nothing better or worse about any element that is in a colloidal state.
 It is just small enough and dilute enough to remain in suspension when kept in its present liquid and dilute state.

 In the past, some liquid mineral supplement bottlers have defined their supplements as colloidal because they didn’t settle out.
 Competitors looked at the elemental composition of these colloids (usually derived from organic material, aka humic matter and found them to contain trace amounts of heavy metals.
 While these trace amounts may or may not have been problematic to human physiology was never proven with systematic science, the label of tainted with heavy metals stuck and therefore colloidal became something you did not want to use to describe your mineral supplement.
 Ironically, today, most solid calcium supplements contain lead.
 In my opinion, colloidal is just a description of the delivery method and saturation of the mineral supplement and should not be associated with its mineral content.
 Eidon minerals, comprised of individual minerals in their ionic state can also be defined as colloidal as they stay in suspension.